programmer647/library/README.md

 Next steps:
-way to loan books
-create a table for authors so that there isn't repeated data in tblbooks. make it update automatically when adding books so that you don't have to add authors see if the username can be the primary key if a method is put in to ensure there are no repeated usernames better way to loan books eg searching by book and user make way to validate items for loan eg check if they are in the books and users table search mechanism on browsebooks page - do it by title, author way for admin to view overdue books way for admin to view all books currently out of the library
+create a table for authors so that there isn't repeated data in tblbooks. make it update automatically when adding books so that you don't have to add authors see if the username can be the primary key if a method is put in to ensure there are no repeated usernames better way to loan books eg searching by book and user make way to validate items for loan eg check if they are in the books and users table way for admin to view overdue books way for admin to view all books currently out of the library